 - 3.1 Every attempt should be made to resolve the matter through informal discussion or through informal representation by a trade union official etc. The headteacher or other senior manager should respond as quickly as possible to an informal approach, not necessarily in writing.
-If, however, the aggrieved party is dissatisfied with the response or if no response has been forthcoming, within a reasonable period, the teacher should initiate the first stage of the formal grievance procedure. - 3.2 Stage 1 The teacher should submit a formal written statement of grievance to the headteacher which should outline clearly the nature of the grievance.
-The statement could also include reference to the resolution sought by the aggrieved party.
+If, however, the aggrieved party is dissatisfied with the response or if no response has been forthcoming, within a reasonable period, the teacher should initiate the first stage of the formal grievance procedure. - 3.2 Stage 1 The teacher should submit a formal written statement of grievance to the headteacher (perhaps using a prepared pro forma) which should outline clearly the nature of the grievance.
+The form could also include reference to the resolution sought by the aggrieved party.
 The headteacher will convene a formal grievance hearing within 10 working days (or otherwise by mutual agreement) of receipt of the written statement of grievance.
 The teacher will have the right to be represented at the hearing and the headteacher will respond in writing to the formal statement of grievance within 5 working days of the date of the hearing.
 Where the headteacher is the aggrieved party, the formal statement of grievance should be submitted to the director or nominee.
 In line with paragraph 2.2 above, there may be other circumstances where it would not be appropriate for the headteacher to hear the grievance at Stage 1, in which case the grievance should be submitted directly to the director. - 3.3 Stage 2 Should the teacher be dissatisfied with the decision of the headteacher, there shall be a right of appeal to the director.
-A statement of appeal must be submitted in writing within 10 working days of receipt of the headteacher's decision explaining the reasons for continuing dissatisfaction.
+A statement of appeal, also perhaps on a prepared pro forma, must be submitted in writing within 10 working days of receipt of the headteacher's decision explaining the reasons for continuing dissatisfaction.
 The director or nominee will convene a formal appeal hearing within 10 working days of receipt of the written statement of appeal.
-The director or nominee shall respond in writing to the aggrieved teacher within 5 working days of the date of the hearing. - 3.4 Stage 3 If the teacher remains dissatisfied with the response from the director there shall be a right of appeal to the Personnel Appeals Panel.
-The Personnel Appeals Panel should hear the case within 20 working days of the notice to appeal.
-The teacher will have the right to be represented at the hearing and the Panel will respond in writing to the appeal within 5 working days of the date of the hearing. - 3.5 Stage 4 The final decision of the local authority can be submitted to the Joint Secretaries of the Scottish Negotiating Committee for Teachers for consideration through its appeals process only if the subject matter of the original grievance relates to the interpretation or implementation of a national agreement promulgated by the SNCT (see paragraph 7 of the SNCT constitution at Appendix 1).
+The director or nominee shall respond in writing to the aggrieved teacher within 5 working days of the date of the hearing. - 3.4 Stage 3 If the teacher remains dissatisfied with the response from the director there shall be a right of appeal to an appropriate committee or sub-committee of the council set up for that purpose.
+Time limits for convening a meeting of the appeals committee and for transmitting its decision to the aggrieved party must be agreed within the Local Negotiating Committee for Teachers and should adhere, as closely as possible, to the time limits used in the earlier stages. - 3.5 Stage 4 The final decision of the local authority can be submitted to the Joint Secretaries of the Scottish Negotiating Committee for Teachers for consideration through its appeals process only if the subject matter of the original grievance relates to the interpretation or implementation of a national agreement promulgated by the SNCT (see paragraph 7 of the SNCT constitution at Appendix 1).

-The Conduct of Formal Grievance and Appeal Hearings
+4. The Conduct of Formal Grievance and Appeal Hearings